web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/basic/svg-assets.md

 ## Assets Processing

-When SVG is imported not as a React component but as a normal static resource, it is processed exactly the same as other static assets, and it is also affected by rules such as assets inlining and URL prefixing.
+When SVG is imported not as a React component but as a normal static asset, it is processed exactly the same as other static assets, and it is also affected by rules such as assets inlining and URL prefixing.

 Please read the [Import Static Assets](/guide/basic/static-assets.html) section to understand the processing rules for static assets.